dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 ### Wasm/WASI communication with MSBuild
-Without WASIp2 WIT (not implemented in wasmtime-dotnet), the only data type that an be a Wasm function parameter and output is a number.
-Tasks have parameters which are of the following types: string, bool, [ITaskItem](https://github.com/dotnet/msbuild/blob/main/src/Framework/ITaskItem.cs) (basically a string dict), and arrays of these types.
+Without WASIp2 WIT (which is not yet implemented in wasmtime-dotnet and not on roadmap: [issue](https://github.com/bytecodealliance/wasmtime-dotnet/issues/324) ), the only data type that an be a Wasm function parameter and output is a number.
+MSBuild Tasks have parameters which are of the following types: `string`, `bool`, [ITaskItem](https://github.com/dotnet/msbuild/blob/main/src/Framework/ITaskItem.cs) (basically a string dict), and arrays of these types.

-The .wasm module has to import functions from "module" msbuild-log: LogError(int str_ptr,int str_len), LogWarning(int str_ptr,int str_len), LogMessage(int MessageImportance,int str_ptr,int str_len).
+In the current implementation the .wasm task module has to:
+-  **import** functions from "module" msbuild-log: LogError(u32 message_ptr, u32 message_len), LogWarning(u32 message_ptr, u32 message_len), LogMessage(u32 MessageImportance, u32 message_ptr, u32 message_len).
-The .wasm task file has to export functions void GetTaskInfo(), int Execute().
-Where the return type is 0 for success and 1 for failure.
+-  **export** functions `GetTaskInfo()`; `Execute() -> u32`, which returns 0 for success and 1 for failure.

 ### Task parameters
 What parameters the task has is obtained by calling GetTaskInfo() in the Task wasm module.
-When initializing the task with the `WasmTaskFactory` we use reflection to create a corresponding C# type with corresponding properties.
+When initializing the task with the `WasmTaskFactory` we use reflection to create a C# type with corresponding properties.
 Task parameter values are passed into the wasm module as a JSON string in stdin.

 For future reference we describe the proposed interface [in the WASIp2 WIT format](./wasmtask.wit) once it is supported in wasmtime-dotnet as a model for rewrite to WASIp2.
-This would remove the need to use JSON strings for passing parameters and logs could be passed using strings rather than pointers.
+This would remove the need to use JSON strings for passing parameters and logs could be passed using strings rather than pointers, the [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen) tool could be used to generate guest language bindings/composite types.

-Every resource available to the Wasm/WASI runtime has to be explicit, Wasmtime is a sandbox by default, and WASIp1 via wasmtime-dotnet enables: preopening directories, environment variables, stdIO, args (if ran as a standalone program), Parameters that specify execution environment for the task can be specified in the XML:
+Every resource available to the Wasm/WASI runtime has to be explicit.
+Wasmtime is a sandbox by default, WASIp1 via wasmtime-dotnet enables: preopening directories, environment variables, stdIO, args (if ran as a standalone program), In XML Parameters that specify execution environment for the task can be specified:
 - InheritEnv=default to false,
 - Directories="directories on host that can be accessed"
 - After the task is run, Output parameters as a JSON are read from stdout of the Wasm execution, and parsed back into C# class properties so the rest of MSBuild can use them.